SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 :::info Curiosity

-Originally, the language was called "*C with classes*", but then C++ became the final name because `++` is an operator which increments the value of a variable and using the "+" sign is a common naming convention among software developers to indicate an enhanced computer program.
+Originally, the language was called "*C with classes*", but then C++ became the final name because `++` is an operator that increments the value of a variable, and using the "+" sign is a common naming convention among software developers to indicate an enhanced computer program.